 Before a person even makes a purchase we should give them something tangible.

 Often, designers deprive landing pages of substantial data because it might be confusing when taken out of context.
-Complex data is a shear of reality that convincingly speaks for itself.
+Complex data is a sheer reality that convincingly speaks for itself.

 Data can’t harm the page about a product.